71: Into the Fire: Plot

 South Korean student Oh Jang-beom is a volunteer militia soldier in a battle inside Yeongdeok, North Gyeongsang during the Korean War.
 As the city is overrun by the 766th Unit of the Korean People's Army's 5th Division, he is pulled into a squad of South Korean soldiers led by Lieutenant Kim Jun-Seop attempting escape.
 However, the unit is eventually cut down to only Lt.
 Kim and Jang-Beom.
 A North Korean suddenly shoots and bayonets the lieutenant; Jang-beom, due to his inexperience and terror, is unable to save him.
 They are found by other South Koreans, and barely get aboard one of the last trucks out of the town to a hospital in Pohang, where Lt.
 Kim dies with a guilt-ridden Jang-beom at his side.

 Capt.
-Kang orders Jang-beom to lead a newly-raised student-soldier unit, as he is one of only three of the volunteers with combat experience.
+Kang orders Jang-beom to lead a newly-raised Student Volunteer Forces, as he is one of only three of the volunteers with combat experience.
 The unit is joined by three young criminals led by Ku Kap-jo, who challenges Jang-beom's command, and accidentally destroys the students' food supply.
 Later, while patrolling, they are attacked by a KPA sniper who leads them into an ambush.
 The students suffer heavy casualties before disengaging.
 The students' morale is decimated by the disastrous encounter.
 The students call Capt.
 Kang for aid, but the regular forces are pinned at the Nakdong River.
 Kang pleads with his superiors to help the students, but they refuse to divert resources from the critical Pusan front.
 They do, however, allow Kang to go, and he gathers vehicles and a small force of South Korean soldiers to relieve the school.

 One of the student-soldiers, Dal-Young, is captured by the 766th Unit and is interrogated by Major Park Mu-Rang.
 Mu-Rang takes pity on the student and orders his return to the school, going there himself to assess the students' strength.
 There, he tells Jang-Beom that he and his men will, in 2 hours, capture the school, and offers to spare the defenders' lives if they raise a white flag.
 Kap-Jo beats Dal-young and fights Jang-beom before deserting with a friend, Chang-wu, for the Pusan Perimeter.
 Shortly after leaving, the two encounter a North Korean truck filled with supplies and weapons, stuck in a road.